 Seeking support if you are threatened with being penalised

 The Government is advising all employers to engage with any legitimate concerns from supply staff anxious about accepting offers of work.
 This applies just as much in moral terms to agencies, and certainly applies in legal terms to umbrella companies as legal employers.

-You should seek support from your NEU district officers if you are threatened with any penalty for saying that you are not available to work on health or other reasonable grounds, or refusing to work in any workplace which you reasonably believe to be unsafe.
+You should seek support from the NEU locally if you are threatened with any penalty for saying that you are not available to work on health or other reasonable grounds, or refusing to work in any workplace which you reasonably believe to be unsafe.